Content

 Your body converts niacin into nicotinamide adenine dinucleotide.
 That’s a mouthful — we’ll just call it NAD.

-The Office of Dietary Supplements recommends men get 16 milligrams of niacin a day.
+The Office of Dietary Supplements recommends men get 16 mg of niacin a day.

 Pantothenic acid, or vitamin B5, plays a major role in the synthesis of coenzyme A. This helps your body turn proteins, fats and carbs into energy.